 Descriptive text examples can also be found in many songs, since songs are meant to capture your emotions and to invoke a feeling.

-So, now you have many different examples of descriptive text and you can try your own hand at writing a sentence or paragraph that helps to paint a picture and evoke emotions.
+Now that you have several different examples of descriptive text you can try your hand at writing a detailed, descriptive sentence, paragraph or short story.
+Use some figurative language to help to paint a picture and evoke emotions.